 Unzip the Outbreaker’s lie-flat electronics compartment for easy access to your gadgets and chargers.
 They'll be kept safe and padded here.

-The back panel (above, right) folds down and holds your laptop (up to a slim 17" laptop, like a Macbook, fits inside) and tablet (up to 9.7”) in padded, fleece-lined sleeves.
+The back panel (above, right) folds down and holds your laptop (up to a slim 17" laptop, like a Macbook) and tablet (up to 9.7”) in padded, fleece-lined sleeves.
 A velcro tab secures both gadgets so they can't slide out.

-Opposite the laptop sleeve (above, left) are three mesh pockets for chargers, adapters, batteries, power strips, and external hard drives.
-Anything that you use with your computer or tablet goes here.
+Opposite the laptop compartment (above, left) are three mesh pockets for chargers, adapters, batteries, power strips, and external hard drives.
+Anything that you use with your computer or tablet will be safe and sound here.

-The organizer panels holds all of the small stuff that you need when you’re in transit.
+The organizer panels hold all of the small stuff that you need when you’re in transit in one easily accessible location.

 The front pocket’s organizer panel (above) holds your passport, keys, pens, and cards.
-The stretch woven pocket can hold your phone or sunglasses.
+There’s a pocket for everything, so you never need to hunt for a missing card or key.
+The stretch-woven pocket can hold your phone or sunglasses.

 Behind the organizer is a fleece-lined sleeve for your e-reader, like a Kindle.